 An observed prevalence time series for three key main presenting complaints (pruritus, gastroenteric and respiratory) from November 2016 to November 2018 are shown in Figure 5, together with a seasonal trend line (dark grey line).
 The trend line was calculated using a Bayesian binomial generalised linear model trained on weekly prevalence between 2014 and 2018, as fully described previously (Arsevska and others 2018).
 Extreme prevalence observations describing weekly prevalence exceeding 99 per cent credible intervals, and moderate prevalence observations describing weekly prevalence exceeding 95 per cent credible intervals are displayed in red and orange respectively.

-These results show continued seasonal prevalence fluctuation in both species; this being particularly apparent for pruritus in both dogs and cats, and respiratory disease in dogs.
-For both species between May and August 2018 an increase in extreme and moderate increased weekly gastroenteric prevalence relative to expected trend was observed.
-Though more mild, an uptick in prevalence relative to trend was also seen for pruritus and respiratory disease for the same time period in both species.
+These results show continued seasonal prevalence fluctuations in both species, particularly apparent for pruritus in both dogs and cats, and respiratory disease in dogs.
+In dogs, this seasonal pattern for pruritus appeared extremely stable, with no evidence of moderate or extreme perturbations in recent expected levels of disease.
+Other syndromes were less stable, suggesting an extreme increase in gastroenteritis cases above expected levels for cats around August 2018, and for respiratory disease in dogs (summer 2018).
 It is currently unknown whether these findings represent a true increase in disease prevalence, or reflect the changing nature of participation in the SAVSNET project.

 Global perspective